kibotu/VideoStreaming/README.md

 Video Streaming Server and Clients
 ----------------------------------

-Test environment to watch streamed videos on a android client.
-Basically a node server streams a local mp4 to android/unity clients.
+Test environment to watch streamed videos on an android client using a node server to .mp4 to android/unity clients.
 Goal is to see them using [Samsung Gear Vr](https://www.oculus.com/en-us/gear-vr/).

 [![Gear Vr](https://raw.githubusercontent.com/kibotu/VideoStreaming/master/Resources/gearvr.png)](https://developer.oculus.com/downloads/)